elegentair/end-of-the-world-text-game/README.md

 4. you are not premitted to sell this game or any mods for money.

 Developers:
+You are permitted to edit the game to where it is different, but you must call it a mod, not a new game.
-Contact me via the issues of this repository to sell YOUR mod.
+You can also contact me via the issues of this repository to sell YOUR mod.
-I would rather have the mods be free, but if you want to charge for YOUR mods than you can follow the instructions up above.
+I would rather have the mods be free, but if you want to charge for YOUR mods, than you can follow the instructions up above.
 The consumer license agreement applies to all developers, but you are premitted to sell YOUR mods if you want to.

 We hope that you have a nice time playing / creating for this game.